Robprogram2002/DS_and_Algo_python/Goodrich_Tamassia/notes/chap1.md

     k = temp

 With the simultaneous assignment, the unnamed tuple representing the packed values on the right-hand side implicitly serves as the temporary variable when performing such a swap.
+Other example of use

+    def fibonacci():
+      a, b = 0, 1
+      while True:
+        yield a
+        a, b = b, a+b

 ### Scopes and Namespaces